 Frequently the pain is from the teeth themselves.
 As many as 90% of adult cats over 4 years of age have dental disease.
 Most dental disease is painful.
 If you have ever had dental problems, you’ll understand why tooth grinding in cats is common—dental pain is hard to live with and one of the ways cats learn to cope is by grinding their teeth.

 Pain elsewhere in the mouth, head, or body

-Dental disease is the most common cause of teeth-grinding in cats.
-The good news is that most dental disease can be treated successfully by your veterinarian.
+Dental disease is the most common cause of teeth grinding in cats.
+The good news is that most dental diseases can be treated successfully by your veterinarian.
 If you seek appropriate help for your teeth-grinding moggy, there’s a good chance she can be cured.

 As mentioned, the most common cause of mouth pain is problems with teeth.

 When cats eat food, just like us, their teeth get dirty.
 Sticky plaque collects on the teeth and, if not brushed away, it forms tartar.
 Calculus contributes to the rotting of teeth, which can make holes in the teeth called “cavities”—these can be painful.
 Tartar can also press on gums, making them swollen and sore (gingivitis).
 The gums can shrink (gum recession) exposing tooth roots and causing further pain.

 Once gums have receded and the normal attachment of the gum to the tooth has been disturbed, infection can track up under the gum and cause abscesses deep in the jaw.
 This is very painful.

 Tooth damage (FORLs)

 Not all tooth problems are due to the build-up of tartar.
 Cats can also get a particular type of painful damage to their teeth called FORLs (Feline Odontoclastic Resorptive Lesions).
 These are holes in the teeth—they look like dental cavities caused by tartar, but their cause is unknown.
 Your cat could have FORLs even if her teeth are clean.